“Simply put, humans are not wired to be constantly wired.”

 If you want something more, I recommend bringing your own food.
 We are Keto Krazies, so we brought steaks and veggies for dinner.

-The rain showers graced us periodically during the evening, but we were able to make it work on the grill.
+The rain showers graced us periodically during the evening, but we were able to spend time outside and make dinner work on the grill.
 Thankful for the nice grate on the fire, our steak-cooking was a success.

 You will need to either bring your own firewood, kindling and starter or purchase what they have available at the cabin, to do the same.
 You will find salt, pepper, foil, and more available as part of your stay.
 Your booking email will tell you want to bring, and what is provided.